-A provider may administer medication to prevent physical harm or injury after signed documentation of the physician is placed in the clinical record of the person served and when the actions of a person served or other objective criteria clearly demonstrate to a physician that the person served poses a risk of harm to himself/herself or others.
+A provider may administer medication to prevent physical harm or injury after signed documentation of the physician is placed in the consumer's clinical record and when the actions of a consumer or other objective criteria clearly demonstrate to a physician that the consumer poses a risk of harm to himself/herself or others.
 Medication(s) may not be used as punishment or for the convenience of staff.